MisterRK/Photo-ads-sample/README.md

-# taboola-takehome-113020
+# Photo-ads-sample
-taboola take home for solutions engineer position
+An example of dynamic ads with images for the bottom of a webpage